MaxStreese/SwagUiUtils/README.md

-The idea for the *swaguidist* and *swaguihandler* packages is taken from the [go-swagger-ui](https://github.com/haxii/go-swagger-ui) repository so all credit regarding the byte slice idea goes to that repository.
+The idea for the *swaguidist* and *swaguihandler* packages is taken from the [go-swagger-ui](https://github.com/haxii/go-swagger-ui) repository so all credit regarding the byte slice idea and more goes to that repository.

 I created this repository because I wanted to have more flexibility in serving the UI than what the above repository offers.
 With this package you are able to